CompleteUnityDeveloper2/4_Argon_Assault/README.md

 3. Use the `WaypointProgressTracker.cs` script.
 4. Make the camera follow a fixed path.

+### 10b Instructor Hangout 4.1 ###
+1. Considerations for Waypoint system versus Timeline.
+2. Q&A answers and responses.
+3. Good tips from students.

 ### 11 Using Cross Platform Input ###
 1. About using virtual controls.
 2. Introducing `CrossPlatformInputManager`.